rndmorris/Salis-Arcana/docs/thaumcraft_configuration.md

 be adjusted by their modifier: 20% more often when bright, 20% less often when pale, 50% less often when fading.

 ### Config Option: `unstableAspectDropsRequireLoadedChunks` (Default `true`)
-If true, unlocked unstable nodes will not drain or spawn aspect orbs unless the nearby chunks needed to tick the spawned orb are loaded.
+If true, unstable nodes not under the effects of a Node Stabilizer will not drain or spawn aspect orbs unless the nearby chunks needed to tick the spawned orb are loaded.

 ## Pickaxe of the Core Detection Ore Dictionary Labels (Group `tools`)